Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**Breaking:**
+ - Backpack/Calendar:
+   - `selectionType` has been removed in favour of `selectionConfiguration`.
+This is an instance that tells the calendar how selection should behave.
+Use an instance of `BPKCalendarSelectionConfigurationSingle`, `BPKCalendarSelectionConfigurationMultiple` or `BPKCalendarSelectionConfigurationRange` in place of the old enum values.
+   - Future change: Range configuration requires several accessibility labels to be provided to help users of assistive technology interact with the calendar.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).